Kankenny/webpack-config/README.md

 -    Asset modules in replacement of file loaders
 -    Split development and production mode

+## Usage

+1. Fork this repo/download the attached zip file
+2. npm install - to install dependencies
+3. npm build - to build dist folder and go into production mode
+4. npm start - to go into development mode

 ## Issues

 -    ***FIXED***  Some deprecated webpack features/syntax such as destructuring of the import of the merge function were replaced with updated syntax (enclosing merge with curly brackets) for it to function accordingly.